 "I found Ishaani to be well-prepared, very knowledgeable and an excellent speaker.
 Her delivery of the employment training sessions was pitched at the right level and included useful case studies and examples.
 I would be delighted to invite Ishaani to deliver further training in the future." - Rebecca Perlman, Associate, Herbert Smith Freehills (2016)

-Ishaani has acted as a sole independent investigator for a regulatory body, as well as acting with co-counsel on investigations into public sector bodies.
+She has acted as a sole independent investigator for a regulatory body, as well as acting with more senior counsel on investigations into public sector bodies.

-Ishaani undertakes judicial review work and was sole junior counsel to Graham Read QC in R(DHL International (UK) Limited) v Ofcom EWHC 938 (Admin).
+She undertakes all areas of judicial review work and was sole junior counsel to Graham Read QC in R(DHL International (UK) Limited) v Ofcom EWHC 938 (Admin).

-Ishaani is acting as a junior junior in the Kenyan Emergency Group Litigation brought by over 40,000 claimants in respect of their experiences in Kenya in the 1950s.
-Ishaani has closely worked with panel counsel in drafting individual defences, preparing cross-examination of test claimants and medical experts, as well as researching historical legislation, limitation issues and international law questions.
+Ishaani is acting as a junior junior for the UK Government in the Kenyan Emergency Group Litigation brought by over 40,000 claimants in respect of their experiences in Kenya in the 1950s.
+This has involved working closely with panel counsel in drafting individual defences, preparing cross-examination of test claimants and medical experts, as well as researching historical legislation, limitation issues and questions of international law.

 Ishaani continues to work pro bono for the AIRE Centre on their programme in South Eastern Europe.
-She is a key contributor in the Annual Rule of Law Form for South East Europe, attended by all levels of the judiciary of Albania, Bosnia, Croatia, Kosovo, Macedonia, Montenegro and Serbia, as well as ECHR judges from those countries, lawyers and NGO workers.
+She is a key contributor to the Annual Rule of Law Forum for South East Europe, attended by ECHR judges, all levels of judiciary, and lawyers and NGO workers from Albania, Bosnia, Croatia, Kosovo, Macedonia, Montenegro and Serbia.
+While working full-time at the AIRE Centre, she had been instrumental in the creation of the content for AIRE’s European Human Rights Database for South East Europe and continues to assist in updating it.

 Harvard Law School: